flussonic/type_mapper/README.md

 * translate JSON to records according to typespecs
 * translate JSON to valid typed maps according to typespecs
+* translate records to valid typed maps
 * validate input and return errors if they happen just like ninenines/sheriff
-* give JSON schema output
+* give JSON schema output suitable for Swagger

 It will: